Catch and Release (2006 film)

-Catch and Release is a 2006 American romantic comedy film written and directed by Susannah Grant, her only film as director thus far, and starring Jennifer Garner, Timothy Olyphant, Kevin Smith, Sam Jaeger and Juliette Lewis.
+Catch and Release is a 2006 American romantic comedy film written and directed by Susannah Grant, her first film as director, and starring Jennifer Garner, Timothy Olyphant, Kevin Smith, Sam Jaeger and Juliette Lewis.

 In the film, after a woman's fiancé dies, she seeks comfort in his friends, learning his secrets while falling for his best friend.

 Filming took place in 2005 in Vancouver and Boulder, Colorado.
-Catch and Release premiered at the Austin Film Festival in October 2006 and was released in the United States on January 26, 2007.
+Catch and Release premiered at the Austin Film Festival on October 20, 2006, and was released in the United States on January 26, 2007.
 The film bombed at the box office, earning $16 million against a $25 million budget.

 Plot

 In Boulder, Gray Wheeler attends the funeral of her fiancé, Grady Douglas, on the day they were supposed to be married.
-Gray seeks solitude behind a shower curtain, and unfortunately hears Grady's best friend, Fritz, having sex with a caterer.
+Seeking solitude behind a shower curtain, she hears Grady's best friend, Fritz, having sex with the caterer.

 Eve, Grady's attorney, confirms that, as they were not married, Gray will get nothing.
-Grady secretly had an investment account with a million dollars in it, which Gray knew nothing about.
+Grady secretly had an investment account with a million dollars in it, which she had known nothing about.

 Gray realizes that she can no longer afford to rent the house that they had picked out.
 With the help of Grady's two close friends, Dennis and Sam, she puts her things into storage and moves in with them.
 Fritz, currently between directing commercials in California, also comes to stay, causing tension between him and Gray.

 Gray discovers that Grady transferred $3,000 every month to an unknown person.
-Later, finding Grady's cell, she listens to a string of messages from a woman asking about money.
+Later, finding Grady's phone, she listens to a string of messages from a woman asking about money.
 Gray asks Fritz for answers (as it is a Los Angeles number), and he reveals that Grady had a son, whose massage therapist mother depended on the money he sent.
-Fritz tells Gray that the boy is eight and that he was conceived before she met Grady.
+Fritz tells Gray that the boy is eight and therefore was conceived before she met Grady.

 Gray is further troubled when Mrs. Douglas asks her to return the family heirloom engagement ring.
 She refuses and keeps it.
 The other woman, Maureen, and her son, Mattie, come looking for Grady.
 Gray sees Mattie is actually four, and realizes Grady was cheating on her.
 Confronting Fritz, they end up in a passionate kiss.